Sylvania - Taren Point

 Sylvania - Taren Point hosts an older demographic, ranking in the top quartile nationwide

-The median age in Sylvania - Taren Point is 46 years, which is notably higher than Greater Sydney's average of 37 years and also exceeds Australia's median age of 38 years.
-Compared to the Greater Sydney average, the 75-84 age cohort is significantly overrepresented at 10.8% locally, while the 25-34 age group is underrepresented at 8.8%.
-According to the 2021 Census, the population of those aged 15 to 24 has grown from 10.9% to 12.3%, whereas the 5 to 14 cohort has declined from 11.8% to 10.8%.
-Population forecasts for 2041 indicate substantial demographic changes in Sylvania - Taren Point, with the 85+ age group projected to grow significantly by 834 people (an increase of 85%), reaching a total of 1,821 individuals.
-The aging population trend is evident, as those aged 65 and above are expected to comprise 85% of the projected growth.
-Conversely, the 25-34 and 0-4 age cohorts are anticipated to experience population declines.
+The median age in Sylvania - Taren Point is 46 years, which exceeds Greater Sydney's average of 37 years and is also above the Australian median of 38 years.
+The 75-84 age cohort is notably over-represented locally at 10.8%, while the 25-34 age group is under-represented at 8.8%.
+Between the 2021 Census and now, the population aged 15 to 24 has grown from 10.9% to 12.3%, while the 5 to 14 cohort has declined from 11.8% to 10.8%.
+By 2041, the 85+ age group is projected to grow significantly, increasing by 834 people (an 85% rise) from 986 to 1,821.
+The aging population trend is evident, with those aged 65 and above comprising 85% of projected growth.
+Conversely, the 25-34 and 0-4 age groups are expected to experience population declines.

 Frequently Asked Questions - Age